Most people think marriage is about love, compatibility, or finding the “right person.” But here’s the reality few ever talk about:

 Problems are inevitable.
 But disconnection is optional.

-If you want your marriage to thrive, stop asking, “How can my partner make me happy?” and start asking, “Who must I become when problems strike — and how do I make their happiness easier to reach?”
+If you want your marriage to thrive, stop asking, “How can my partner make me happy?” and start asking, “Who must I become when problems strike, and how do I make their happiness easier to reach for them?”

 That’s when marriage stops feeling like survival, and starts becoming the most powerful growth experience of your life.